anthier/NVDDownload/README.md

 ## License

-This script is provided as-is for educational and research purposes.
-Please respect the NVD API terms of service and rate limits.
+See LICENSE file for this python script.
+Please respect the NVD API terms of service.